Dyson-Schwinger equations in the theory of computation: Renormalization of the halting problem

 According to Church's thesis the partial recursive functions obtained in this way are exactly the semi-computable functions, namely those for which there exists a program that, for all $x\in \cD(f)$, computes $f(x)$ and which either computes zero or runs for an infinite time when $x\notin \cD(f)$, see \S V of \cite{Man-logic}.
 Notice that it is the presence of the additional operation $\mu$ that allows for the construction, starting from the basic functions, of functions that are only partially defined and semi-computable.

-Correspondingly, we enrich the Hopf algebras of flow charts by additional vertex decorations by the $\mu$ operations, extended to vertices of valence greater than two by a combination with the bracketing operation.
+Correspondingly, we enrich the Hopf algebras of flow charts by additional vertex decorations by the $\mu$ operations.
+As in the case of the other operations, this requires defining a version of the $\mu$ operation for vertices of valence greater than two.
+For example, a possible choice may be to use the higher-arity bracketing operation and an application of $\mu$ coordinatewise.
 We shall still use the notations $\cH^{nc}_{{\rm flow}, \cR'}$ and $\cH^{nc}_{{\rm flow}, \cV'}$, for the resulting Hopf algebras with admissible decorations by partial recursive functions or with vertex decorations, respectively, and $\cH_{{\rm flow}, \cR'}$ and $\cH_{{\rm flow}, \cV'}$ for their commutative quotients.